QoSz/Interconnect/memory-bank/projectbrief.md

 # Project Brief: Interconnect

 ## Project Overview
 Interconnect is a modern web application built with Next.js that serves as a business website for a digital services company.
-The company offers various digital services including web development, social media management, cybersecurity, and IT consulting.
+The company offers various digital services including web development, digital marketing, AI automation, and IT consulting.

 ## Core Requirements
 1. Create a professional, engaging website that showcases the company's services